Contributed By Clifford Chance

 A tax group that enables a participating company to be treated as a single CIT payer (and consolidate the profits and losses of the group members) is available to Polish companies that meet the following criteria:

-An agreement to form a tax group for a period not shorter than three tax years must be executed as a notarial deed and registered with the tax office.
+A written agreement to form a tax group for a period not shorter than three tax years must be concluded and registered with the tax office.
 Members of the tax group are jointly and severally liable for the CIT liabilities of the group for the period during which the tax group agreement remains in force.
 If the status of a tax group is lost as a result of a breach of the applicable obligations, each participating company will have to adjust its tax filings for the most recent three tax years (as if the tax group did not exist) and, where applicable, settle any outstanding taxes.